aashishU/PythonGames/README.md

 # PythonGames
-## Collection of Fun and Simple python games like :
+## Collection of Fun and Simple python CLI games like :
 - Choose or Die
 - Random Story Generator
 - Tic Tac Toe